quixio/quix-cli/README.md

 # Quix Command Line Interface (CLI)

+> :warning: **WARNING: Internal Use Only & Work In Progress** :warning:
+>
+> This repository is intended for internal use only and is currently a work in progress.
+Features and documentation may be incomplete or subject to change.
+Please ensure you have the necessary permissions and understand the implications of using unreleased or unstable features.

 Welcome to Quix CLI, your powerful command-line companion for seamlessly managing and interacting with the features of our Quix Cloud product.
 While Quix offers a robust Frontend UI for a user-friendly experience, the CLI empowers you with efficiency and flexibility, allowing you to streamline your workflow and take control from the command line.

 - **Effortless Control:** Execute commands effortlessly to manage various aspects of your Quix environment.